dtcenter/METplus/internal_tests/pytests/extract_tiles/README.rst

 IMPORTANT

-Before you run the test, make sure to update the PROJ_DIR (in the custom.conf file)
+Before you run the test, make sure to update the PROJ_DIR and the METPLUS_BASE (in the custom.conf file)

 to establish the location of the output directory.